 I am primarily a Mixing & Mastering Engineer, Sound Designer and Composer, currently based in Edinburgh, Scotland.

-When I have a job to do I put everything in it, being it mixing or mastering or composing, or what you need the most, I will not stop until you and myself are satisfied and have something to be proud of.
-My background have seen me working in the music industry, as well as for short movies, medium length movies, games and installations.
+When working, being it mixing or mastering or composing or whatever is asked of me, I will not stop until my client and I are satisfied.
+My background have seen me working in the music industry, movies industry, voiceovers, animations, games and installations.

 My setup comprises of world class converters Universal Audio Apollo, with proprietary plugins, Yamaha NS10M Studio, AKG LSM-50, Waves Plugins, Avid Eleven Rack (for reamping/recording guitars etc), external racks, vintage mixer for analogue summing if needed.
 Of course I have many more plugins, stompboxes etc to fit every need.

 Send me a note through the contact button above.

 Ferdinando was one of the easiest persons to work with.
 He works with absolute professionalism and has a quick turn around time.
 He completed the project before the delivery date and gave amazing results.
 He is one of those people who enjoy doing their work.
 Highly recommendable.